yasenstar/opensource/learn_linux_kernel/linux_kernel_devlopment_2nd_edition.md

 Typical components of a kernel:

 - interrupt handlers to service interrupt requests
-    -
+- a scheduler to share processor time among multiple processes
+- a memory management system to manage process address spaces
+- system services such as networking and interprocess communication

+kernel-space: the system state and memory space is collectively referred to as kernel-space.

 ## 2. Getting Started with the Kernel